Robert Novak: Career

 After serving from 1952 to 1954, Novak rejoined his fledgling journalism career, joining the Associated Press (AP) as a political correspondent in Omaha, Nebraska.
 He was transferred to Lincoln, Nebraska, and then to Indianapolis, Indiana, covering the two state legislatures in his reporting.
 In 1957, Novak was transferred to Washington, D.C., where he reported on Congress.
 He left the AP to join the D.C. bureau of The Wall Street Journal in 1958, covering the Senate.
 He rose to the rank of chief congressional correspondent in 1961.
-He generally did his work without using a tape recordings or paper notes, relying just on his detailed memory.
+He generally did his work without using tape recordings or paper notes, relying just on his detailed memory.
 Novak's colleagues at The Wall Street Journal later said that he absorbed himself in his work so completely that he often forgot to shave, left his shoes untied, and even started accidentally placing burning cigarettes into his pockets.

-In 1963 Novak teamed up with Rowland Evans, a former Congressional correspondent for the New York Herald Tribune, to create the Inside Report, a newspaper column published six times a week.
+In 1963, Novak teamed up with Rowland Evans, a former Congressional correspondent for the New York Herald Tribune, to create the Inside Report, a newspaper column published six times a week.
 It was also known as Inside Washington.
 Evans knew Novak slightly as a fellow Capitol Hill journalist when they started.
 They had contrasting public images, with Novak dressing sloppily and Evans' appearing like a diplomat with a refined manner.
 Their column mixed standard reporting with their own editorial opinions.
 It began with muted, mostly centrist views, but their words drifted rightward over time.
 Novak's experience covering the Six-Day War in the field influenced his beliefs towards Evans' pro-Palestinian sympathies.

 The column's factual accuracy has been called into question.
 Novak stated in his autobiography, "We were so ravenous for exclusive news that we were susceptible to manipulation by leaks, compromising our credibility."
 Chicago Sun-Times became the "home" paper for Inside Report from 1966 onward.
 Novak continued the column after Evans's departure on May 15, 1993.
 Evans died in 2001, and Inside Report ran in over 150 papers at that time through Creators Syndicate.
 Publication ended after Novak's cancer diagnosis in July 2008.
 Bloomberg L.P. has stated that the column was a must-read among political insiders, as did The Washingtonian.
 It was the longest running syndicated political column in U.S. history.